alordash/parse-word-to-number/README.md

 //=> 4

 //You can specify mistakes multiplication from 0.0, where
-//0 — do not accept words mistakes,
+//0 — do not accept words with mistakes,
-//1 — accept words with error that is less than error limit for that word
+//1 — accept words if error < error limit for that word
 //List of limits for all words is located in /lib/expressions/*.csv files parsedWord = parser.parseWord("hundrid", 1);
 console.log(parserWord[0].value);